-If you’re a driver in the United States, then you legally need to have car insurance before you can set wheel on asphalt and hit the open road in almost every state.
-However, while auto insurance is mandatory practically across the nation, the specific requirements concerning what needs to be covered vary from state to state.
+While car insurance is mandatory practically across the nation, the specific requirements concerning what needs to be covered vary from state to state.

-Here, we’re going to go over all the Pennsylvania car insurance requirements, discuss what makes the state unique as far as driving goes, and finally recommend you our top choices in the Keystone State.
+To help you find great, affordable car insurance in Pennsylvania, we’ve researched the best car insurance providers and compiled our research into this guide.
+We are going to go over all the Pennsylvania car insurance requirements, discuss what makes the state unique as far as driving goes, and finally recommend our top choices in the Keystone State.

 In this article: